 Total weight of Batch 7 Greasy: 19262 pounds (8736 kg).

 Batch 7 Greasy was scoured by Chargeurs USA in South Carolina.
 The scouring process removes wool grease (crude lanolin), dirt, vegetable matter and other debris from the fleece.
 The yield of clean fiber was 10,946 pounds (4964 kg), or 56.8%, which is quite high.

-This clean fiber was been shipped to American Woolen Company in Connecticut, who manages production of our Fabric.
+This clean fiber was shipped to American Woolen Company in Connecticut, who manages production of our Fabric.
 AWC sent the fiber for dyeing at Littlewood Dyers in Philadelphia, and the dyeing was expected to be completed in late August or early September of 2021.
 But then ...
 Hurricane Ida struck, and that's where the adventure described above started.

 The dyeing of the wool is complicated by the fact that we need to create the same colors on two different types of wool.
 Not only is our weft fiber purchased separately from our warp yarn, but the fiber used to spin the warp has different characteristics than those of the weft yarn.
 The differences are compounded by the fact that weft was dyed by Tintoria as fiber (not yet spun into yarn) and the warp was dyed by AWC as yarn, on cones.

 AND HERE is the information on the original Batch 8.

 Batch 8, purchased on 30 April 2021, is similar to Batch 7, but not as large, mostly because the Sultemeiers, one of the Batch 7 Ranches, was forced out of business due to the age of the owners and the continuing terrible drought conditions in New Mexico.